 As a general matter, if you are reporting on, commenting on, or criticizing a trademark owner, most ordinary consumers will not be confused about whether the company or organization is the source or sponsor of your work.

+Certainly no one thinks IARC © ® is sponsoring our article, since it was critical of their latest attempt at scaring people about food.
+The International Trademark Association also affirms we are in the clear, citing most recently Architectural Mailboxes, LLC v.
+Epoch Design, LLC, 99 U.S.P.Q.
+2d 1799 (S.D.
+Cal.
+2011).
+Why go after us?
+The answer is obvious, in that someone there clearly wants to create an "icy chill" effect about criticism of their work.
 There is a reason why we have freedom of the press.
 An organization like IARC © ®, which has a gigantic world-governing body standing behind it holding a legal hockey stick, could easily control media if they simply let the New York Times have a free pass rewriting IARC © ® press releases claiming sausage is as dangerous as plutonium, while simultaneously invoking a "right to control language" using intimidation and lawsuits in order to suppress commentary, criticism, and unfavorable reporting.(1) No one reading our piece would think we are claiming IARC © ® is a sponsor of our science and health information by using their logo, we were instead clearly showing that their officials wrote a terribly flawed paper, put the word "risk" all over it (and another 38 times in their Q&A) without actually assessing risk, and then after the backlash over their silly claims about meat suddenly backed off and assured the public they only calculate hazard, not risk.(2) You know who actually informs the public about risk?
 The American Council on Science and Health.
 It's safe to eat a hot dog, even if IARC © ® contends it is as risky as inhaling mustard gas.
 Nonetheless, they must not like our work being trusted guides for the public because they have trumped up a reason to threaten us:

+Because you have used IARC’s logo without permission, we request that you immediately remove it from your website.
 If the logo in question is not removed, IARC reserves the right to investigate and take appropriate legal action against you.

 - “An analysis of data from 10 studies estimated that every 50 gram portion of processed meat eaten daily increases the risk of colorectal cancer by about 18%.”